The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 Ask every scene:

-What changes in this scene?
+Where is the conflict in this scene?

 Is this doing something new—or rehashing something old?